 Overview

-When asthma symptoms suddenly occur, it's called an asthma attack.
-It's also called an acute asthma episode, flare-up, or exacerbation.
+When asthma symptoms suddenly occur, it's called a flare-up or an asthma attack.
+It may also be called an acute asthma episode or exacerbation.
 Attacks can be brief (about an hour) or last for several days.
 They may be seasonal (similar to hay fever) or occur during any season.

 What are the symptoms?